amineichou/social-media-app/README.md

 This will:

-- Build the backend image
+- Build the frontend, backend and nginx images

-- Start the SQLite database in a volume
+- Start all required containers

-- Expose the backend API on http://localhost
+- Make the app accessible at http://localhost

 3. (Optional) Run in Detached Mode
 ```sh